-- The VT-MIT program is 100% online, there are no residency requirements.
+- The VT-MIT program is 100% online and asynchronous with no residency requirements.

-- If your undergraduate degree is from a university outside the U.S., you must submit a report from a credential evaluation service that converts grades into a grade point average (GPA) with a course by course break down of their degree.
+- Students with undergraduate degrees from universities outside the U.S. must submit a report from a credential evaluation service that converts grades into a grade point average (GPA) with a course by course break down of their degree.
 The university will accept evaluations done by any credentialing agency listed on the National Association of Credential Evaluation Services web site.

-- IELTS (International English Language Testing System) is accepted.
+- IELTS (International English Language Testing System) is also accepted in lieu of the TOEFL.
 A 6.5 minimum is required to apply.

 - Official test scores should be sent to the Virginia Tech Graduate School, institution code 5859.
 Do not enter a department code.

 - Additional information for international graduate students can be found on the Cranwell International Center site.